 Amazon Redshift uses a variety of innovations to obtain very high query performance on datasets ranging in size from a hundred gigabytes to a petabyte or more.
 It uses columnar storage, data compression, and zone maps to reduce the amount of I/O needed to perform queries.
 Amazon Redshift has a massively parallel processing (MPP) data warehouse architecture, parallelizing and distributing SQL operations to take advantage of all available resources.
 The underlying hardware is designed for high performance data processing, using local attached storage to maximize throughput between the CPUs and drives, and a 10GigE mesh network to maximize throughput between nodes.

-With a few clicks of the AWS Management Console or a simple API call, you can easily change the number or type of nodes in your cloud data warehouse as your performance or capacity needs change.
+With a few clicks of the Amazon Web Services Management Console or a simple API call, you can easily change the number or type of nodes in your cloud data warehouse as your performance or capacity needs change.
 Dense Storage (DS) nodes allow you to create very large data warehouses using hard disk drives (HDDs) for a very low price point.
 Dense Compute (DC) nodes allow you to create very high performance data warehouses using fast CPUs, large amounts of RAM and solid-state disks (SSDs).
 Amazon Redshift enables you to start with as little as a single 160GB DC2.Large node and scale up all the way to a petabyte or more of compressed user data using 16TB DS2.8XLarge nodes.
 While resizing, Amazon Redshift places your existing cluster into read-only mode, provisions a new cluster of your chosen size, and then copies data from your old cluster to your new one in parallel.
 You can continue running queries against your old cluster while the new one is being provisioned.
 Once your data has been copied to your new cluster, Amazon Redshift will automatically redirect queries to your new cluster and remove the old cluster.

 No Up-Front Costs